PU Prime Champions Global Excellence as Regional Sponsor of AFA with the Launch of “PU World Cup 2026”

 Translating this spirit of competition into an engaging experience, the PU World Cup 2026 campaign is structured across three distinct phases to reflect the tournament’s own progression, running from May 1 to July 31, 2026.
-To provide continuous experience, the foundational elements such as daily mission, golden kick and some small game on official social media channels will remain active throughout the entire campaign, ensuring traders have sustained opportunities to engage and accumulate rewards until the very end.
+To provide a continuous experience, the foundational elements, such as the daily mission, golden kick, and small games, will remain active throughout the campaign, ensuring traders have sustained opportunities to engage and accumulate rewards until the very end.

 As a result, these coins can be redeemed for a variety of prizes, including trading vouchers and exclusive merchandise.
 In honor of the AFA partnership, the most coveted rewards include authentic AFA Signed Jerseys, allowing lucky participants to own a piece of football history.